 - Write down the questions you may want to ask

-- Make a list of the medications you are taking (these could be ones you have brought at the pharmacy)
+- Make a list of the medications you are taking (these could be ones you have bought at the pharmacy)

-- Write down your symptoms (why you are going to the doctors), when did they start and does anything make them worse or better
+- Write down your symptoms (why you are going to the doctors), when did the symptoms start and does anything make them worse or better?

 - Ask someone you trust to come with you